cmtchssn/Dissertation/README.md

 ### Day 032
 I'm just going to work on audio script best practices today.
 I can't seem to get audio clip arrays to work still smh.
 I'll try again tomorrow.

+### Day 033
+Making one audio script that every D*n* can use is, I think, the best way to go.
+I'll start with making one that can change clips easily and is dynamic, prepared for adding/removing clips to the pool.

+I've got something.
+Right now the "AudioClipScript" is handling a jagged array of string values that correlate to audio clip names in the Resources folder in the Assets folder.
+I can't figure out how to get jagged arrays to work the way I want them to, but why do I need them?
+I could just add a new array for each genre of sample and store them in separate banks.
+I've got either way working just fine, but it still isn't as dynamic as I may need.
+I want random clips assigned to each bank/layer.
+Although, musically, random may not be the best way forward.
+Next time, I should see how much of the same code each script is using and try to separate the same stuff into one script and consolidate everything else.
+Then I'll have some nice prefabs to play with.

 ---

 ### Jesse Meeting 001